 I wrote this article with the belief that if my website could rank first on Google SERP without lots of backlinks, a strong domain authority, or a dedicated team only after six months, yours can too.

 With hundreds of methods to rank, I am sharing the few that worked for me.
 They may work for you, too.
 And if they don’t, this article will motivate you to exercise creativity when working on your own blog.

 Regardless of your topic of choice, keep in mind that a plethora of other writers has already written about it.
 What can you do?

 Contents that help users solve a problem and are original are those that rank high on Google (at least most of the time).

-To create helpful contents: think like your readers.
-Try to imagine what a user would type in the Google search bar and compose your contents based on that.
-For example, “what are the characteristics of an effective follower” is the type of questions a user might inquire on Google.
+The secret to creating helpful content is to think like your readers.
+Try to imagine what a user would type in the Google search bar and compose your content based on that.
+For example, “what are the characteristics of an effective follower” is the type of question a user might inquire on Google.